Localization of scalar field on the brane-world by coupling with gravity: The Method

 Meanwhile, the scalar curvature $R$ in terms of coordinate $z$ can be obtained:

 And then, the potential (\ref{Vz-coupling}) is recast to

 Compared to the effective potential presented in Ref. \cite{LiuJHEP201002}, the effective potential $V(z)$ (\ref{Vz-coupling1}) contains similar terms, but the coefficients of these terms have been modified due to the presence of the coupling term $\xi R\Phi^{2}$.
-Thus, referring to the results in Ref. \cite{LiuJHEP201002}, we can draw the conclusion that by introducing the potential $V(\Phi,\phi)$ and the term $\xi R\Phi^{2}$, the limits of the effective potential $V(z)$ can be altered when far away from the brane, while the types of potential remain unchanged.
+Thus, referring to the results in Ref. \cite{LiuJHEP201002}, we can draw the conclusion that by introducing the potential $V(\Phi,\varphi)$ and the term $\xi R\Phi^{2}$, the limits of the effective potential $V(z)$ can be altered when far away from the brane, while the types of potential remain unchanged.
 Consequently, additional massive scalar modes can be localized on the Minkowski or dS$_4$ brane, or the scalar zero mode can be localized on the AdS$_4$ brane through the fine-tuning of parameters, which holds significant implications.

-Then, we turn attention to the general coupling mechanism between the kinetic term and the spacetime.
-In order to describe its effects distinctly, we consider neither the potential $V(\Phi,\phi)$ nor the coupling terms $\xi R\Phi^{2}$ with the parameters $\lambda=0,u=0$, and $\xi=0$ below.
+Then, we turn attention to the coupling mechanism between the kinetic term and the spacetime.
+In order to describe its effects distinctly, we consider neither the potential $V(\Phi,\varphi)$ nor the coupling terms $\xi R\Phi^{2}$ with the parameters $\lambda=0,u=0$, and $\xi=0$ below.
 Hence, the 5D action (\ref{action_scalar00}) turns into the following one:

-The rules that confirm the form of function $F(R)$ are: \begin{enumerate} \item In the case where the scalar curvature $R \to 0$, the bulk spacetime becomes flat, and the general coupling vanishes.
-Then, the action (\ref{action_scalar}) returns to the standard form:
+The rules that confirm the form of function $F(R)$ are: \begin{enumerate} \item { The 5D scalar curvature $R$ and the coupling factor $F(R)$ should be nonsingular.} \item {In a region without gravity, the 5D spacetime becomes flat and its scalar curvature $R\rightarrow0$, so the coupling turns into the minimal coupling with $F(R)\rightarrow1$, and the action (\ref{action_scalar}) returns to the form of a free scalar field:}

 \item { The function $F(R)$ should satisfy the positivity condition

 to preserve the canonical form of 4D action}. \end{enumerate}